bitfocus/companion-module-aimedia-lexilive/companion/HELP.md

 ### Actions

-Start and stop Lexi Live instances.
+Start, stop and modify Lexi Live instances.

 The origin and reason fields are written to the Lexi Live logs.
 The default origin is companion_v(Module Version Number)@(User):(Host).